-You can check your credit score and full credit report, provided by Experian for free with finder.
+You can check your credit score for free with Finder.

-Depending upon the credit reporting agency, your credit score could be as high as 1,000 (Experian) or 1,200 (Equifax).
-The average credit score for Australian adults is approximately 550, which is considered "average."
-In practical terms, a credit score of 550 means that there is a one in 12 chance that you will have a negative event, such as a loan default, recorded on your credit file within the next year.
+The average credit score for Australian adults is approximately 550.
+In practical terms, a credit score of 550 means there is a one in 12 chance you’ll have a negative event, such as a loan default, recorded on your credit file within the next year.

-A credit rating of 600 or higher will put you in the “good” or “excellent” categories, while anything lower than 500 will be considered “fair” or “weak” and classify you as a riskier borrower.
+A credit rating of 600 or higher will put you in the “good” or “excellent” categories.
+Anything lower than 500 will be considered “fair” or “weak” and classify you as a riskier borrower.

 What is an “average” credit score?